infinigrove/TerminalRoastDB/README.md

-# TerminalRoastDB v.0.0.1
+# TerminalRoastDB v0.1.5
-Basic minimal scripting to run a roast recipe from MySQL DB on Fresh Roast SR700 coffee roaster
+Command line controller for Fresh Roast SR700 coffee roaster.
+Used to run a roast recipes stored in MySQL DB.

+TerminalRoastDB contains a server daemon that connects to the roaster and waits for commands.
+Once the server is running commands can be issued from command line.

 # Usage
-First make sure you are properly connected to the Fresh Roast SR700 coffee roaster
+To make sure you are able to connect to the Fresh Roast SR700 coffee roaster

     sudo python3 com_test.py

+To start the TerminalRoastDB server daemon

+    ./TerminalRoastDB.sh

+You will need to enter your sudo password.
+To run your roast or send commands to the roaster login with a second terminal session and go into the cmds directory.

+    cd TerminalRoastDB/cmds

-Second test your recipe where 'X' is the recipe ID number.
+To run a roast recipe use the following command where X is the roast recipe ID number.

+    python3 Roaster_Run_Recipe.py X

+To override the roaster fan speed use the following command where X is the fan speed(1-9).

+    python3 Roaster_Set_Fan.py X

+To override the roaster temperature use the following command where X is the temperature in degrees fahrenheit.

-    sudo python3 TerminalRoastDB-test.py X
+    python3 Roaster_Set_Temp.py X

-Now run your roast where 'X' is the recipe ID number.
+To override the roaster timer use the following command where X is the time in seconds.

-    sudo python3 TerminalRoastDB.py X
+    python3 Roaster_Set_Time.py X

+Overrides to the fan speed, temperature, and timer only last for the duration of the current step.
+When the next step of the recipe engages the step settings will be honored.

 # Setting Up A Development Environment